focusaurus/peterlyons.com-zola/content/problog/2020-09-novelty-makes-novices.md

 - mozilla sops
 - kustomize

 Is that list everything I've used in my 20 years in the industry?
 No!
 That's just tech I had to learn and use in my 18 months at Reaction Commerce!
-That's more than one each month.Alomst every one of these represents "probably should read at least 1 whole book on this" depth.
+That's more than one each month.
+Alomst every one of these represents "probably should read at least 1 whole book on this" depth.

 Then of course we go through an acquisition and our tech stack changes pretty much completely.
 2 new programming languages, 2 new databases, a new public cloud, a new RPC system, in-house frameworks and libraries, and so on.